-Charges for this service
+Fees for this service

 Cancelling your appointment

 We request 24 hours’ notice of cancellation, and reserve the right to charge 50% of the fee should less notice be given.
-If you are in receipt of a bursary award, then a portion of this will be allocated
+If you are in receipt of a bursary award, then a portion of this will be allocated to the cancellation charge.